red1999/git-demo/README.md

 # git-demo
-A basic demo for the basics of git workflow
+A simple demo for the basics of git workflow